-One of the most important steps in your business plan will be finding retail cannabis banking.
+One of the most important steps in your business plan will be finding cannabis business banking.
 You are likely already aware of how difficult it can be in a newly legal state to find a bank willing to do business with your dispensary.
 Regardless of the fact that it is legal in your state, banks are still hesitant.

-The importance of cannabis banking
+The importance of cannabis business banking

 - Paying bills

 - Paying your taxes (remitting excise, sales, and income taxes)

 - Holding cash (keeping cash at your retail store is not a good idea)

 If you are in an established state, you will likely be able to find a bank or credit union willing to work with you.
 However, when we started Cannabis Central in Washington, this was not the case.

 Why banks are hesitant to work with cannabis businesses

 Because banks are federally regulated, they must follow federal laws.
 Because cannabis is still federally illegal, it is therefore illegal for banks to do business with you.

 Despite what state laws say, banks run a huge risk by conducting business with companies in this industry.